Inventory

 Inventory Allocation

-The process of assigning available stock to different customer orders or locations, ensuring timely fulfillment.
+The process of assigning available stock to different customer orders or locations, ensuring timely fulfilment.

 Inventory Audit